luguina/Getting-and-Cleaning-Data-Course-Project/README.md

 Note that when importing the `X_<set>.txt` we specify the `colClasses` parameter with the `colsToExtract` vector to only retrieve the necessary columns from the file.

-Once we've merged the _test_ data sets, will do the same with _train_ ones and the  `mergeDatasets` function will finally return the merge of _test_ and _train_ data sets.
+Once we've merged the _test_ data sets, will do the same with _training_ ones and the  `mergeDatasets` function will finally return the merge of _test_ and _training_ data sets.

 Next step is to appropriately label the full data set with descriptive variable names (the first two: SubjectID and Activity have been set in the import process).